CONDITIONS

 Your periods were always irregular and have now stopped

-You have other symptoms like hair loss, hot flushes, or significant changes in your body
+You have other symptoms like hair loss, hot flushes or significant changes in your body

 At Happiher, this may include:

-Treatment Options for Amenorrhoea
+Treatment Options for Amenorrhea

 Options may include:

-Oral contraceptives to regulate menstrual cycles and manage symptoms, particularly in conditions like PCOS.
-However, caution is advised as they may mask underlying issues such as eating disorders or hormonal imbalances.
+Oral contraceptives to regulate cycles and manage symptoms especially in conditions like PCOS.
+However caution is advised as they may mask underlying issues like eating disorders or hormonal imbalances.### Hormonal Therapy for Hormonal Imbalance

 Lifestyle Modification for Eating Disorders